Both cremations and burials contribute to the huge environmental impacts of funerals.

 Over our lifetime, many of us would have recycled countless reams of paper, cardboard boxes, glass bottles and beer cans.
 We might have made a conscious effort to turn the lights off when we leave the room, to reduce our environmental impact.
 As we become more aware of the carbon footprint we leave behind in life, Bare Cremation is working to reduce the environmental impact of death, too.

 In an age of climate change awareness, it is important to us at Bare that Australians are sent off with minimal impact on the environment.
-That’s why all of our cremations are 100% carbon neutral.
-We are proud to offer a more sustainable funeral solution.

 What are the environmental impacts of a funeral?: burial vs cremation

 There is an ongoing debate about whether burial or cremation has a lower environmental impact.
 That is largely because both cremations and burials leave behind a significant environmental footprint.
 A 2008 report found that each burial at Adelaide’s Centennial Park generated about 39 kilograms of carbon dioxide, compared with 160 kilograms of carbon dioxide equivalent for each cremation according to a findings of a study on environmental impacts of funerals, reported in the Sydney Morning Herald.

 But weighing up the long-term impacts, the study found that burial generally has a 10% higher environmental impact than cremation, as it is a more labour and resource-intensive process.
 Much of the emissions come from maintenance of the gravesite and cemetery lawns over the years.
 Burial occupies scarce and valuable land, while cremation leaves little trace.